cameron-gams/cameron-gams/README.md

 by extension, this also makes me a freshman at Western Kentucky University (wku.edu)

 - My pronouns are he/him/his (but I'm fine with any)
-- Reach me by email at [cameron.wood866@topper.wku.edu](mailto:cameron.wood866@topper.wku.edu) or on Discord at wood6078
+- Reach me by email at cameron.wood866 (@) topper.wku.edu or on Discord at wood6078